cortex-lab/phy/docs/api.md

 **Constructor**

-* `waveforms : function`
+* `waveforms : dict of functions`
-    Maps a cluster id to a Bunch with the following attributes:
+    Every function maps a cluster id to a Bunch with the following attributes:

     * `data` : a 3D array `(n_spikes, n_samples, n_channels_loc)`
     * `channel_ids` : the channel ids corresponding to the third dimension in `data`
     * `channel_positions` : a 2D array with the coordinates of the channels on the probe
     * `masks` : a 2D array `(n_spikes, n_channels)` with the waveforms masks
     * `alpha` : the alpha transparency channel

+    The keys of the dictionary are called **waveform types**.
+The `next_waveforms_type` action cycles through all available waveform types.
+The key `waveforms` is mandatory.

+* `waveform_type : str`
+    Default key of the waveforms dictionary to plot initially.

 * `channel_labels : array-like`